Test vectors and central L-values for GL(2): Abstract

 \section{Abstract}

 We determine local test vectors for Waldspurger functionals for $\GL_2$, in the case where both the representation of $\GL_2$ and the character of the degree two extension are ramified, with certain restrictions.
 We use this to obtain an explicit version of Waldspurger's formula relating twisted central $L$-values of automorphic representations on $\GL_2$ with certain toric period integrals.
-As a consequence, we generalize an average value formula of Feigon and Whitehouse, and obtain some nonvanishing results.
+As a consequence, we generalize an average value formula of Feigon and Whitehouse, and obtain some nonvanishing results.\footnote{$2000$ Mathematics Subject Classification.
+Primary $11F41$, Secondary $11F67, 11F70$}